IBC Express Balita

 IBC Express Balita (lit.
 'IBC Express News') is a Philippine television news broadcasting show broadcast by IBC.
 Originally anchored by Anne Marie Soriano and Alice Noel, it aired as an afternoon newscast from July 13, 1998, to August 5, 2011, on the network's afternoon line-up replacing Headline Trese and was replaced by News Team 13: Afternoon Edition.
-The news bulletin premiered on October 31, 2022, replacing IBC Headliners.
-Greg Gregorio and Francis Riodeque currently serves as the anchor.
+The news bulletin was aired October 31, 2022 to February 13, 2026, replacing IBC Headliners and was replaced by Treze Express.
+Eve Valdez and Francis Riodeque served as final anchors.

 Its reportorial teams are tasked to gather news from every major beat in the Greater Manila Area as well as nearby provinces.